 The Buck Island Reef Monument is open every day, but closes from sunset to sunrise to protect the island's turtle population.
 There's no entry fee to enjoy the island, but you will have to charter a boat or visit with a tour company.
 You can find a variety of recommended companies on the official NPS website.
 According to the NPS, the trip to the reef should take between 40 and 90 minutes, depending on the weather and whether you sail or motor to the site.

 More Best Things To Do in U.S. Virgin Islands

 #1 Virgin Islands National Park (St. John)

-You don't have to make a special effort to visit the Virgin Islands National Park; if you're on St. John, you're probably standing right on the edge of it.
-Two-thirds of the island is parkland, and most of Love City's top attractions — Annaberg Plantation, Caneel Bay and Trunk Bay — are within its confines.
+If you're on St. John during your Virgin Islands vacation, you're likely right on the edge of Virgin Islands National Park.
+Two-thirds of the island is parkland, and most of Love City's top attractions, such as Annaberg Plantation and Trunk Bay Beach, are within its confines.
 There are numerous ways to enjoy this tropical paradise.
-Adventurous travelers should hike at least one of the 22 trails, while families will enjoy camping overnight on the beach.
+Adventurous travelers and families alike have their choice of more than 20 trails to hike.